bojbilla/game-creator/README.md

 	run

+To create a jar run the following (inside sbt console):

+	assembly

 to run the application.
 It will show the ports where it binded to.
 The default port used it `9900` but can be modified by using the environement variable:

 	GAME_CREATOR_PORT